Students in Classrooms

 For NTU students returning as Learning Advocates, you will have the opportunity to extend your experience in an additional role and express your interest to be a Children’s University Advocate.
 This role will support the admin needs and some delivery of educational activities for Yr 5 pupils in selected schools.

-Outreach Ambassadors support the delivery of NTU Outreach activities in school and on campus to pupils aged 9-18, by leading groups and sharing their own educational experience.
-Outreach Ambassadors embody key characteristics such as resilience, enthusiasm and positivity towards education and use this to act as a role model for young people.
-Work is available on a casual basis, however there is a minimum commitment throughout the academic year.
+Outreach Ambassadors support a wide range of projects across the Centre for Student and Community Engagement.
+The projects and activities Outreach Ambassadors support take place in school and on campus to pupils aged 9-18 and to young people transitioning into Higher Education.
+By leading groups and sharing their own educational experience Outreach Ambassadors embody key characteristics such as resilience, enthusiasm and positivity towards education and use this to act as a role model for young people.
+Work is available on a casual basis, however there is a minimum commitment throughout the academic year of 20 hours.
 This is a paid opportunity currently offered to NTU students only.

 Important information for prospective applicants

-Applications are currently closed.
-Please be aware, although we are doing our upmost best to deliver placements starting January 2021, the situation with Covid-19 and it's restrictions is fluid and we cannot guarantee that this will be possible.
+Please be aware, placements are subject to the situation with Covid-19 and restrictions permitting and we cannot guarantee that it will be possible to deliver the programme for the 21-22 academic year.
 The safety of students, school staff and pupils is our priority.

 The first stage of the application process involves an online situational judgement test.
-Shortlisted applicants from the situational judgement test will be required to attend an assessment centre.
+Applicants shortlisted from the situational judgement test will be invited to attend an assessment centre.
+Our assessment centres will take place 13 and 14 November, unfortunately no alternative assessment dates are available.

 Sophie, Learning Advocate